Other Nanny Services

 Summer Nanny

-A Summer nanny can work part or full time hours.
+A Summer nanny can work part-time or full-time hours.
 They will work for the duration of the summer while your children are home from school.

 Agency fee: 25% of nanny's gross compensation ($1500 minimum)